 What Is Penicillin And When Is It Prescribed During Pregnancy?

 Penicillin is used as the first-line antibiotic by many doctors (2).
 It is available in the form of oral tablets as well as injection.
 It is prescribed to treat syphilis, and infections of the upper respiratory tract caused by group B Streptococci, enterococcal bacteria.
 They are also prescribed to treat other respiratory, urinary, skin, and ear infections (3).
+However, most staphylococci are now resistant to penicillin (4).

 Is It Safe To Take Penicillin During Pregnancy?